The Value of Overdraft Services

 The monetary impact of bank-led overdraft innovation has led to roughly $5 billion a year in savings for hardworking families.

-New government rules on overdraft products may hamper banks’ ability to provide this service to the consumers who have come to rely on it.
+The CFPB's new rule on overdraft may hamper banks’ ability to provide this service to the consumers who have come to rely on it.
 This is especially relevant today given recent data indicating that 60 percent of Americans are living paycheck to paycheck.

 Bank-led Innovation Saves Consumers Money